lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

 Services will default to the address family of the first service cluster IP range configured  via the `--service-cluster-ip-range` flag to the kube-controller-manager.

-If you want to explicitly specify which IP address is the primary IP address (which is the address assigned for the Service as `.spec.ClusterIP`), you can optionally use the `.spec.ipFamilyPolicy` field.
-This field accepts one of the following values:
+When you define a Service you can optionally configure it as dual stack.
+To specify the behavior you want, you set the `.spec.ipFamilyPolicy` field to one of the following values:

    * `SingleStack`: Single-stack service.
 The control plane allocates a cluster IP for the Service, using the first configured service cluster IP range.
    * `PreferDualStack`: